Elpersonn/Raindrop/README.md

 V 0.1.5
 Lua based ShareX uploader.
 ## Installation
+**FOR INSTALLATION PLEASE CONTACT ME PRIVATELY AS THIS GUIDE IS NOT FINISHED AND THINGS MAY CHANGE**
 1. Clone this / download this repository.
 2. Modify docker-compose.yml
 3. Modify Uploader/lapis/nginx.conf and change ```env DOMAIN=YOURDOMAINHERE.TLD```